Nobel Prize controversies: Prizes in non-Nobel domains

 Multiple primary fields of human intellectual endeavor—such as mathematics, philosophy and social studies—were not included among the Nobel Prizes, because they were not part of Alfred Nobel's will.
 When Jakob von Uexkull approached the Nobel Foundation with a proposal to establish two new awards for the environment and for the lives of the poor, he was turned down.
 He then established the Right Livelihood Award.
 In 2003 purportedly a new Nobel-equivalent Award was also created especially for mathematics, the Abel Prize, though the older Fields Medal is often considered as the mathematical Nobel equivalent.

-However, the Nobel Committee did allow the creation of the Nobel Memorial Prize in Economics.
+The Nobel Committee allowed the creation of the Nobel Memorial Prize in Economics.
 Many people have opposed this expansion, including the Swedish human rights lawyer Peter Nobel, a great-grandnephew of Alfred Nobel.
 In his speech at the 1974 Nobel banquet, awardee Friedrich Hayek stated that had he been consulted whether to establish an economics prize, he would "have decidedly advised against it" primarily because "the Nobel Prize confers on an individual an authority which in economics no man ought to possess...
 This does not matter in the natural sciences.
 Here the influence exercised by an individual is chiefly an influence on his fellow experts; and they will soon cut him down to size if he exceeds his competence.
 But the influence of the economist that mainly matters is an influence over laymen: politicians, journalists, civil servants and the public generally."

 The Kluge Prize, a $1 million prize given by the John W. Kluge Center at the Library of Congress, is awarded for lifetime achievement in fields of humanistic and social science studies that are not included in the Nobel Prizes, most notably history, philosophy, politics, psychology, anthropology, sociology, religious studies, linguistics, and criticism in the arts and humanities.
 The Shaw Prize is awarded for achievements in the fields of astronomy and mathematical sciences besides life science and medicine.
 The Tang Prize categories include areas of sustainable development and rule of law which are not included in Nobel Prize, and also include biopharmaceutical science and sinology.
-The panels of judges are convened by Academia Sinica, located in Taiwan, Republic of China.
+The panels of judges are convened by Academia Sinica, located in Taiwan.

 Alternatives to the Nobel Prizes

 Following the announcement of the award of the 2010 Nobel Peace Prize to incarcerated Chinese dissident Liu Xiaobo, the Chinese tabloid Global Times created the Confucius Peace Prize.
 The award ceremony was deliberately organized to take place on 8 December, one day before the Nobel ceremony.
 Organizers said that the prize had no relation to the Chinese government, the Ministry of Culture or Beijing Normal University.
 The German National Prize for Art and Science was Hitler's alternative to the Nobel Prize.
 The Ig Nobel Prize is an American parody of the Nobel Prize.